-How to Make a Child Remember Spellings
+Spelling Tips: How to Help a Child Learn Their Spellings

-How to Learn to Remember Spellings.
 Spelling tips and Strategies for Children

-Your child may be given a set of words to learn each week and then tested on their ability to spell them.
 The National Curriculum has set out spelling rules, common letters strings, prefixes, suffixes, keywords etc that children must know by the end of certain year groups.
 It is important to keep on top of the suggestions made by the Primary National Curriculum to make sure children make progress and are using the new words learnt to improve their vocabulary and writing.

 How to Improve Children's Spelling, Teaching Children New Vocabulary

-How do you help your child learn to spell new words?
-How do you get them to remember the spelling, use it in their writing and remember what the word means?
+• How do you get them to remember the spelling, use it in their writing and remember what the word means?

 There are many ways to help children improve their spelling.
 The key is to not only help them learn strategies to remember the spelling, but to also use the word in a sentence.
 Learning to read and learning to spell words go hand in hand.

 Reading both fiction and non-fiction texts on a regular basis is essential.
-Reading helps reinforce the spelling of words without the child even realizing.
+Reading helps reinforce the spelling of words without the child even realising.
 It is one of the best ways to help your child learn new vocabulary.
 Reading allows children to come across words they wouldn't usually hear or use.
 Children will often try and figure out what the new vocabulary means by reading around the word or guessing what the word means.
 They may also try and use the new words they have learnt from reading in their writing.
 The more often a child uses a new word in their writing, the more likely they are to learn to spell the word and remember how to spell it.

 How to Teach Spelling in a Fun Way